hebrews110/calculator/README.md

 General fixes:
-  Fixed spacing in all the files
+  Fixed spacing in all the files.

 Feature fixes:
   Calculator stores the answer, resets, then displays the number after pushing "equals".